-You will risk slightly less advertising dollars in the beginning than having started first with TikTok.
+You will risk slightly fewer advertising dollars at the beginning than starting with TikTok.

 What Are the TikTok Ads Conversion Rates?

-Hard data based on the experience of various TikTok advertisers is hard to come by when it comes to conversion rates.
+Hard data based on the experience of various TikTok advertisers are hard to come by regarding conversion rates.

 The problem with engagements is that they don’t correlate with conversions.

-The engagement rate metric only tracks how a particular audience is involved with the content.
-It measures things like comments, shares, and “likes.”
+The engagement rate metric only tracks how a particular audience is involved with the content and measures things like comments, shares, and “likes.”

 I don’t know about you, but I have never met someone who could pay the bills with likes or comments.